 Add a Form block: Text box

-The form block text box provides a place for the contact to enter their mobile number.
+The text box form block provides a field for the contact to enter their mobile number.
+Configure the block with these settings:

-To prevent international numbers from being entered, select Show on default.
+To prevent international numbers from being entered, select Show only default.

-Learn how in Form: Add a question with a text box.
+Learn more in Form: Add a question with a text box.

 Capture both email and mobile number